Why Rutgers SPAA

 - SPAA has over 25 faculty members whose areas of expertise include public and nonprofit management and administration, public performance measurement and reporting, public budgeting and finance, economic development, health, and urban affairs, and other Expert Topics.

-- Four SPAA faculty and staff are NAPA Fellows – the National Academy of Public Administration (NAPA) is a non-partisan organization chartered by Congress to assist federal, state, and local governments in improving their effectiveness and accountability.
+- Five SPAA faculty are NAPA Fellows – the National Academy of Public Administration (NAPA) is a non-partisan organization chartered by Congress to assist federal, state, and local governments in improving their effectiveness and accountability.

 – Charles Menifield